 Management is responsible for risk management, and the Board's role is to oversee management's efforts in this area.
 As part of their regular meetings and deliberations, the Board and its Committees review and discuss matters of significance regarding operational, financial and other risks, including cybersecurity risks relevant to the Company's business.
 Strategic risks and operating risks are monitored by the Board through discussions regarding the Company's strategic and operating plans and regular reviews of the Company's operating performance.
 The Audit Committee of the Board discusses and reviews guidelines and policies with respect to risk assessment and risk management and discusses with management the Company's major financial risk exposures and the steps management takes to monitor and control such exposures.
 In addition, management assesses the Company's enterprise risk and reviews with the entire Board significant risks and associated mitigating factors on an annual basis.
-The Compensation Committee of the Board reviews, and determines whether any such arrangements are likely to encourage excessive or inappropriate risk taking.
-As part of these processes, the Board and the Committees also review various relevant environmental, social and governance (ESG) matters.
+The Compensation Committee of the Board reviews the potential for risk related to the Company's compensation arrangements, including compensation arrangements and policies for executives, and determines whether any such arrangements are likely to encourage excessive or inappropriate risk taking.
+As part of these processes, the Nominating and Governance Committee is responsible for oversight of significant environmental, social and governance (ESG) matters that are relevant to the Company.